I like the work and how I’m getting help in the writing center.

 Verifying student visits

 Students can request date- and time-stamped business cards after consultations.
-We can work with you to create a form specific to your course to verify the visit, as well.
+We can also create a form specific to your course to verify the visit or you can send one for us to use.

 Instructional Support for You